 Figure §§ Discharge data availability in the Juba and Shabelle basin, location of gauges and respective timelines

-Since it is advantageous to calibrate and validate the eco-hydrological model with the longest possible time series without many or long periods of interruptions, 4 stations were finally selected that had continuous time series from 2022-2020.
+Since it is advantageous to calibrate and validate the eco-hydrological model with the longest possible time series without many or long periods of data gaps, 4 stations were finally selected that had continuous time series from 2022-2020.
 Two of them are from the Juba River (Luuq and Baardheere), and two from the Shabelle River (Belad Weyne and Buulo Barde).
 The period 2002-2010 served as calibration and 2011-2020 as validation period.

 Climate data